meithecatte/miniforth/README.md

  - 9 bytes: Don't push the addresses of variables kept by self-modifying code.
 This essentially changes the API with each edit (NOTE: it's 9 bytes because this makes it beneficial to keep `>IN` in the literal field of an instruction).
+ - ?? bytes: Instead of storing the names of the primitives, let the user pick their own names on boot.
+This would take very little new code — the decompressor would simply have to borrow some code from `:`.
+However, reboots would become somewhat bothersome.

 [FORTH]: https://en.wikipedia.org/wiki/Forth_(programming_language)